christrees/blog/farm/llc.md

 - Alice contribues Homeplace land and houses to LLC (check with Andy Harris on Tax)
 - LLC meets to elect Rental Manager (Carmen ??) and applies to loan to pay operational cost for the  year (est 50K - 175K)
 - Contribution value (est 325K) and Loan (est 175K) brings net assets of LLC to 500K / 500 share investment
-  - Alice 325 shares
+  - Alice 325 shares (appraisal value)
-  - Carla  25 shares
+  - Carla  25 shares (loan debt share)
-  - Chris  25 shares
+  - Chris  25 shares (loan debt share)
-  - Carol  25 shares
+  - Carol  25 shares (loan debt share)
-  - Brad  100 shares
+  - Brad  100 shares (loan debt share)
 - Investment shares are structured to allow Alice to transfer ownsership to other LLC members while minimizing tax issues.
 - The intention is to have Alice assign voting shares to others that which removes her from direct ownership liablity.
+- Alice becomes primary renter.
+- LLC is responsible for capital improvements.
 - As Tax and ownship rules allow, Alice becomes a renter of property (aka reverse mortgage).

 ### Buy Sell Agreement